-(h) Notwithstanding any law to the contrary, a public entity is authorized to pay PILOTS imposed under this section from any legally available source of revenues.
-The public entity may consider these payments to be operating expenses for all purposes. (i) PILOTS shall be denotited in the correction of revenues.

-(i) PILOTS shall be deposited in the consolidated county fund and used for any purpose for which the consolidated county fund may be used.

-(j) PILOTS shall be due as set forth in the ordinance and bear interest, if unpaid, as in the case of other taxes on property.
-PILOTS shall be treated in the same manner as taxes for purposes of all procedural and substantive provisions of law.

-(k) PILOTS imposed on a wastewater treatment facility may be paid only from the cash earnings of the facility remaining after provisions have been made to pay for current obligations, including:

-15 (1) operating and maintenance expenses;

-16 (2) payment of principal and interest on any bonded indebtedness;

-17 (3) depreciation or replacement fund expenses;

-18 (4) bond and interest sinking fund expenses; and

-(5) any other priority fund requirements required by law or by any bond ordinance, resolution, indenture, contract, or similar instrument binding on the facility.

-(1) If the duties of the township assessor have been transferred to the county assessor as described in IC 6-1.1-1-24, a reference to the township assessor in this section is considered to be a reference to the county assessor.

-26 SECTION 342.
-IC 36-4-3-7, AS AMENDED BY P.L.113-2010, 27 SECTION 116, IS AMENDED TO READ AS FOLLOWS 28 [EFFECTIVE UPON PASSAGE]: Sec.
-7. (a) After an ordinance is 29 adopted under section 3, 4, 5, or 5.1 of this chapter, it must be 30 published in the manner prescribed by IC 5-3-1.
-Except as provided in 31 subsection (b), (c), (d), or (f), in the absence of remonstrance and 32 appeal under section 11 or 15.5 of this chapter, the ordinance takes 33 effect at least ninety (90) days after its publication and upon the filing 34 required by section 22(a) of this chapter.
-35

-(b) An ordinance described in subsection (d) or adopted under section 3, 4, 5, or 5.1 of this chapter may not take effect during the year preceding a year in which a federal decennial census is conducted.
-An ordinance that would otherwise take effect during the year preceding a year in which a federal decennial census is conducted takes effect January 1 of the year in which a federal decennial census is conducted.

-(c) Subsections (d) and (e) apply to fire protection districts that are established after June 14, 1987.
+- 245 1 (h) Notwithstanding any law to the contrary, a public entity is 2 authorized to pay PILOTS imposed under this section from any legally 3 available source of revenues.
+The public entity may consider these 4 payments to be operating expenses for all purposes.
+5 (i) PILOTS shall be deposited in the consolidated county fund and 6 used for any purpose for which the consolidated county fund may be 7 8 (i) PILOTS shall be due as set forth in the ordinance and bear 9 interest, if unpaid, as in the case of other taxes on property.
+PILOTS 10 shall be treated in the same manner as taxes for purposes of all procedural and substantive provisions of law.
+11 - (k) PILOTS imposed on a wastewater treatment facility may be paid only from the cash earnings of the facility remaining after provisions have been made to pay for current obligations, including: - (1) operating and maintenance expenses: - (2) payment of principal and interest on any bonded indebtedness; - (3) depreciation or replacement fund expenses; - (4) bond and interest sinking fund expenses; and - (5) any other priority fund requirements required by law or by any bond ordinance, resolution, indenture, contract, or similar instrument binding on the facility. - (1) If the duties of the township assessor have been transferred to the county assessor as described in IC 6-1.1-1-24, a reference to the township assessor in this section is considered to be a reference to the county assessor. - SECTION 342.
+IC 36-4-3-7, AS AMENDED BY P.L.113-2010, SECTION 116, IS AMENDED TO READ AS FOLLOWS [EFFECTIVE UPON PASSAGE]: Sec.
+7. (a) After an ordinance is adopted under section 3, 4, 5, or 5.1 of this chapter, it must be published in the manner prescribed by IC 5-3-1.
+Except as provided in subsection (b), (c), (d), or (f), in the absence of remonstrance and appeal under section 11 or 15.5 of this chapter, the ordinance takes effect at least ninety (90) days after its publication and upon the filing required by section 22(a) of this chapter. - (b) An ordinance described in subsection (d) or adopted under section 3, 4, 5, or 5.1 of this chapter may not take effect during the year preceding a year in which a federal decennial census is conducted.
+An ordinance that would otherwise take effect during the year preceding a year in which a federal decennial census is conducted takes effect January 1 of the year in which a federal decennial census is conducted. - (c) Subsections (d) and (e) apply to fire protection districts that are established after June 14, 1987.